mynodebtc/mynode_docs/docs/intro/getting-started.md

   </figure>
 </center>

 Next, the device will begin syncing the Bitcoin Blockchain!
-This process will take several days, depending on your device and your network bandwidth.
-The myNode device’s web interface will show you the current status of synchronization.
+This process can take 6+ days, depending on your device and your network bandwidth.
+The myNode web interface will show you the current status of synchronization.
 Once the initial sync is completed, the device will automatically stay synchronized with the Bitcoin network and display the main application page.

 <center>
   <figure>